 In 1993 a diagnosis of multiple sclerosis slowed her down a bit, and she concentrated on writing.
 Her novels are Ammonite, Slow River, The Blue Place, Stay, Always, Hild, So Lucky, Spear (forthcoming, April 2022) and Menewood (forthcoming TBD).
 Her essays and short fiction appear in an assortment of academic texts and a variety of journals, including the New York Times, Nature, New Scientist, and the Los Angeles Review of Books.
 She’s won the Washington State Book Award (twice), the Otherwise/Tiptree, Nebula, and World Fantasy Awards, the Premio Italia, the Lambda Literary Award (six times), and others.
 She holds a PhD from Anglia Ruskin University.

-Nicola, now a dual US/UK citizen, is married to writer Kelley Eskridge and lives in Seattle—but gets to the UK once or twice a year.
+Nicola, now a dual US/UK citizen, is married to writer Kelley Eskridge and lives in Seattle—but gets to the UK every year or two.
 You can find her at her website, Gemæcce (her research blog), Twitter, Instagram, and Facebook.